Common name(s): Spixi Snail, Zebra Apple Snail

 Spixi Snail care sheet

-If kept cool in winter, the Pixi Snail will semi-bury itself in the bottom.
-The climate in Southeast Brazil is subtropical, with temperatures ranging from 16 to 20°C (61-68 °F) in winter.
+If kept slightly cooler in winter, the Pixi Snail will semi-burrow.
+The climate in southeastern Brazil is subtropical, with winter temperatures ranging from 61 to 68°F (16 to 20°C).

-- Feeding: Boiled vegetables like lettuce, cucumber, spinach.
+Feeding: Blanched or cooked vegetables such as lettuce, cucumber, spinach.

 Fish food (flakes, granules, tablets).

 Unseasoned tofu given every 4 to 8 weeks for extra calcium.
-Tofu can pollute the water, so give only small pieces into the tank and remove not eaten parts the next day.
+Tofu can contaminate the water, so put only small pieces in the tank and remove unused portions the next day.

-- Breeding: The embedded in a gel mass eggs are laid beneath the surface at plants, stones or the aquarium glass.
-At 22 to 25°C (72-77 °F) the young snails hatch within 14 days.
+Breeding: Eggs are embedded in a gel mass and laid below the surface on plants, rocks, or aquarium glass.
+The young snails hatch within 14 days at 72 to 77°F (22 to 25°C).

-The young Spixi Snails can be fed like the adults.
+Juvenile Spixi snails can be fed like adults.

-- Notes: Spixi Snails are more active during evening hours and the night.
+Notes: Spixi snails are more active in the evening and at night.

-Copper or other fish treatments in the water can kill them.
+Copper or other fish treatments in the water may kill them.